Clashes erupt after Iraqi Shiite cleric resigns, 15 dead

 During Monday's clashes, Saraya Salam, a militia aligned with al-Sadr gathered in the capital’s Tahrir Square to “protect” protesters, one of its commanders said.

-An Associated Press photographer heard gunshots being fired in the capital and saw several protesters bleeding and being carried away.
-It was not immediately clear who fired the gunshots.

-A senior medical official confirmed at least 10 protesters were killed by gunfire.
-The number was also confirmed by the Sadrist media office, which provided a list of 10 names.
+A senior medical official confirmed at least 15 protesters were killed by gunfire.

 Iraq’s caretaker premier said he would open an investigation into the shootings and said the use of live ammunition against protesters was forbidden.